How to Create a Checklist App With Jotform Apps

 1. After that, switch to the Style tab and then set up these options:

-• Element Style — Use this setting to customize the visual appearance of the form element.
-You can choose the Background Color, Border Color, and Text Color to make the form match your app’s style.
+• Element Style — Use this to customize the visual appearance of the form element.
+You can choose the Background, Border, and Text Colors to match your app’s style.

-• Element Background Image — This allows you to add a custom image as the background of the form element.
+• Element Background Image — Add a custom image as the background of the form element.

-• Text Alignment — Use this setting to control how the text appears inside the form element.
-You can align it to the Left, Center, or Right.
+• Text Alignment — Control how the text appears inside the form element⸺align it to the Left, Center, or Right.

-• Show Icon — Use this setting to display an icon next to the form element.
+• Show Icon — Display an icon next to the form element.
 When enabled, you can choose the Icon, customize its Color, and set a Background Color.

 App Builder Form Properties panel under the Style tab showing settings for Element Style, Background Image, Text Alignment, and Show Icon